 Giselle Chow, Senior Consultant, is seasoned at designing, leading, and facilitating group and institutional change processes.
 As a career educational leader and facilitator, she has developed and led many experience-based trainings using graphic facilitation and graphic recording.
 Her group leadership is informed by her expertise with appreciative inquiry models, restorative justice models, and narrative inquiry and theory.
 Giselle has extensive experience in educational leadership, including serving as Dean of Equity and Instruction and Acting Dean of Students in a San Francisco high school.
 She has an M.A. in Educational Leadership and a B.A. in Art History, both from Mills College in Oakland, CA.

 Director of Global Learning

 Gisela Wendling, Ph.D. is Director of Global Learning and Senior Consultant for The Grove Consultants International.
-She has held leadership positions in education, environmental sustainability, and high-tech industry.
 Her expertise is based in twenty years of working and consulting within a wide range of private and public organizations.
 Pairing a systems perspective with dialogic approaches, she creates unique opportunities for interactive, content-rich, outcome-focused and highly transformative individual and group experiences.
-Gisela received a doctorate in human and organizational systems from Fielding Graduate University and was the Director of the Masters Program in Organization Development at Sonoma State University in Rohnert Park, CA. Her deep appreciation for cultural differences and how to bridge them is informed by field experiences in Peru, Africa, and Australia.
+Gisela received a doctorate in human and organizational systems from Fielding Graduate University and was the Director of the Masters Program in Organization Development at Sonoma State University.
+Her deep appreciation for cultural differences and how to bridge them is informed by field experiences in Peru, Africa, and Australia.